-Overheating can also cause problems if using both, a good quality hot water bottle will give plenty of heat.
+Overheating can also cause problems if using both, a good quality bottle will give plenty of heat.

 British Safety Standards

-Always buy a hot water bottle that has the British Safety Standard BS1970 mark.
+Always look for the British Safety Standard BS1970 mark.

-There are low budget bottles that fail to meet to the standard with many product recalls from cheap imports.
+There are low budget products that fail to meet to the standard with many product recalls from cheap imports.

 If your old bottle is showing signs of wear and tear replace with a new one.
 Check for splits or perishing and make sure the stopper is a good fit.

-When storing drain the bottle completely, remove the stopper and store in a cool dark frost free place.
+When storing drain completely, remove the stopper and store in a cool dark frost free place.

 Always make a thorough visual check when using for the first time.

-A good quality hot water bottle will last 3 years, budget bottles may only survive one winter season.
+A good quality bottle will last 3 years, budget ones may only survive one winter season.

 Many of the budget bottles suffer leakage problems with poorly sealed stoppers.

-It is worth replacing every 3 years, always choose a good quality product from a reliable supplier, over its lifetime it will cost far less to replace than a budget bottle.
+It is worth replacing every 3 years, always choose a good quality product from a reliable supplier, over its lifetime it will cost far less to replace than a budget product.

 pdf safety instructions Hot Water Bottle Safety Instructions